How to Invest in Potash (Updated 2023)

 Interested in potash investing, but not sure where to start?
 Here’s what you need to know about potash, from supply and demand to stocks.

-The world's population is increasing rapidly, and is expected to reach over 9.7 billion by 2050.
+The world's population is increasing rapidly and is expected to reach over 9.8 billion by 2050.

 This situation is creating positive fundamentals for the agricultural sector, including the potash market.
-A larger population will have many consequences, one of which is that much higher amounts of food will be needed.
-But with more people will come further urbanization and less farmland to work with, which means farmers will have to increase crop yields.
+A larger population means that much higher amounts of food will be needed; however, with more people will come further urbanization and less farmland with which to work, meaning farmers will have no choice but to increase crop yields.

 That's where fertilizers like potash come in.
 Potash fertilizer not only provides essential nutrients to food, but also improves water retention in plants and strengthens their roots and stems.
-Put simply, potash fertilizer allows for higher crop yields and increased food production.
+It also has a role to play in the burgeoning cannabis industry.

-Unsurprisingly, many investors are wondering what potash is, and how they can gain exposure to the potash market.
+Unsurprisingly, many investors are wondering what potash is and how they can gain exposure to the potash market.
 Read on to find out more about potash investing, and whether it may fit into your portfolio.

 First, it's important to understand what potash is: an alkaline potassium compound that is most commonly used in fertilizers.
 All in all, 95 percent of the world's potash supply is used to grow food.